 Octavia is a PhD student in Organizational Behavior.
 She is interested in understanding how social and environmental influences affect people’s health mindsets, behaviors, and outcomes.
 Her current research investigates these questions in the contexts of social comparison with peers, wearable fitness technologies, and workplace health programs.
 Octavia holds a BA in European Social and Political Studies from University College London.
 In her free time, Octavia enjoys singing in the Stanford choir, exploring national parks and other new places, and playing board games with friends.

 Sean started his PhD in Social Psychology at Stanford in the fall of 2016.
-He is interested in understanding mindsets about mental and physical illnesses and how these mindsets impact treatment outcomes.
+He is interested in how patients’ mindsets, beliefs, and expectations impact physical health, treatment outcomes, and well being.
+His current work focuses on understanding how mindsets about illness function in patients with chronic illness.
 Prior to joining MBL, Sean received a BS in Biomedical Sciences from Rochester Institute of Technology and an MA in Psychology from Boston University.
 He also spent two years working in clinical research at Harvard Medical School and teaching undergraduate psychology classes at BU.
-When he’s not in the lab, Sean enjoys traveling, kayaking, listening to audiobooks, and daydreaming about owning a golden retriever.
+When he’s not in the lab, Sean enjoys traveling, kayaking, listening to audiobooks, and exploring California with his Australian Shepherd, Tucker.

 Kris received a BA in Sociology and Communications from Stanford.
 Fascinated by the ability of the mind-body mechanism, the study of people, and optimal performance he joined the lab to investigate and learn more.
 He is involved in a variety of organizations focused on researching, developing and empowering individuals by utilizing the power of the mind-body to enhance health, well-being, and performance.
 Outside of the lab, you might find Kris teaching Yoga, reflecting on the self, or playing League of Legends.